 A few hundred meters from the Ring Road there's a parking lot with a food trailer and a souvenir shop.
 There’s also a machine to buy parking tickets that cover the whole day.

 From the parking lot, there’s only a short and an easy walk to get to Seljalandsfoss.

 Compared to Seljalandsfoss, Skogafoss is a more massive waterfall.
 You can view it from different angles by climbing up the stairs to the hiking trail following the river.
 There’s also a viewing terrace to Skogafoss.

 There are some services in the area, so it's a good place to eat, have a picnic, or even spend the night.

 Driving instructions: Skogafoss is visible from the Ring Road.
 There are also signs indicating the location, so it's hard to miss.
 The parking lot is large, and there's only a very short walk to the waterfall.
 You can see the whole area in this picture, with the Ring Road in the background.

 Dyrholaey is a small cape that offers great scenery to all directions; black beaches, rugged sea cliffs and blue ocean.

 From the lower level, there's a closer view to the two black beaches; Reynisfjara in the east and Kirkjufara in the west.
-Pictures 8 and 9 on the map below were taken from there.

 It's best to wear some kind of a hood or a cap, since the wind can be cold and strong.